 There are numerous bars, cafés and restaurants at Los Angeles International Airport.
-These range from Mexican-style fast-food vendors to grill restaurants and sports bars.
+These range from standard US and Mexican-style fast-food vendors to grill restaurants and sports bars.

 There are many shops at Los Angeles International Airport, including newsagents, gift shops and bookshops.
-Duty-free shopping can be found in Terminals 2 to 7 and in the TBI Terminal.
+Duty-free shopping, for international passengers, can be found in Terminals 2 to 7 and in the TBI Terminal.

 Notary services are available at the ICE Currency Exchange booth on the departures level of the TBI Terminal.
 Fax and photocopying are provided by an additional ICE Currency Exchange booth on the arrivals level of the same terminal.